-Maximum exposure: Everyone has levels of comfort with exposed body parts, so these standards will vary … but I am most comfortable in stifling heat when my skirt is both light and short, and I prefer short sleeves or a sleeveless top.
+Maximum exposure: Everyone has levels of comfort with exposed body parts, so these standards will vary … but I am most comfortable in stifling heat when my skirt is light, short, or both, and I prefer short sleeves or a sleeveless top.
 Please, please ignore anyone who says that only women with toned arms should expose them.
 Those people have never experienced the joys of heat rash. …

 Skirts and dresses: A bit of a breeze on your nether regions helps cool the whole.
 No, really!

 Heavy on the accessories: A giant leather belt may feel heavy and hot, but a statement necklace, a few brooches, or a bright scarf worn around your wrist or waist will add interest.
 Since keeping it simple is the order of the day, make sure to keep it chic by adding accessories.
 (Caveat: I prefer those statement necklaces against cloth, not skin, as they just stick to my neck otherwise.
 Not always possible, but definitely preferred.)